-15. Brighton Cemetery Graves - 3 Captain James Newland He served in the Boer War and the two world wars.
+15. Brighton Cemetery Graves iii.
+Captain James Newland He served in the Boer War and the two world wars.
 He was awarded the Victoria Cross for actions on three occasions in WW1, retired from the army in 1941, and died in Caulfield in 1949.
 His grave is Methodist G 174A.
-16. Brighton Cemetery Graves - 4 Lance Corporal Henry Yin Goon Born 1895 in Elsternwick, he was a market gardener.
+16. Brighton Cemetery Graves iv.
+Lance Corporal Henry Yin Goon Born 1895 in Elsternwick, he was a market gardener.
 Departed with the 6th Battalion on 22 December 1914.
 He fought in Gallipoli, the Middle East, France and Belgium.
 Died in the Battle of Broodseinde on 4 October 1917.
 He is classed as a Chinese Anzac and is remembered on his mother Lydia's grave which is at Methodist G 149.
-Private hospitals By 1915, there were 19 private hospitals in Caulfield.
+Private Hospitals By 1915, there were 19 private hospitals in Caulfield.
 Many were in mansions and more opened in the war years.
 Private hospitals were often the second stage of hospitalisation for wounded veterans.
-17. Matlock House (now demolished) Melway 59 A10 The former Vadlure (below) was on nine acres of land bounded by Alma Dandenong and Kooyong Roads.
-It was demolished 1963.
-It was a private hospital between 1914 and 1918; Dr JW Springthorpe practised here.
-He enlisted in 1914 as a physician and was farewelled at a party at Matlock.
+17. Matlock House (formerly Vadlure demolished 1963) Melway 59 A10 The former Vadlure (pictured below) was on nine acres of land bounded by Alma, Dandenong and Kooyong Roads.
+It was Matlock Private Hospital between 1914 and 1918 and the esteemed Dr JW Springthorpe practised here.
+He enlisted in 1914 as a physician and was farewelled at a party held at Matlock.

-Glen Eira Historical Society Inc prepared these notes in October 2014.
-The Society is at 965 Glen Huntly Road Caulfield South, phone 9077 5395 and website is gehs.org.au We thank David Southwick MP for printing these notes.
-18. Kynaston 70 Bambra Road Caulfield North Melway 68 C2 Later known as Kahlyn, Kynaston was built around 1889, it was opened as a private hospital in 1914 by two sisters, Nurse Grace Anderson and Nurse Sadie (Sara Theresa) Dunphy.
+18. Kynaston 70 Bambra Road, Caulfield North Melway 68 C2 Later known as Kahlyn, Kynaston was built around 1889.
+It was opened as a private hospital in 1914 by two sisters, Nurse Grace Anderson and Nurse Sadie (Sara Theresa) Dunphy.
 Nurse Dunphy enlisted in the AIF in October 1917.
 She served in England and returned to Australia in August 1919.
-It is now a private home.
+Kynaston is now a private home.
 Other Glen Eira memorials 19.
 Bentleigh Reserve Jasper Road opposite Bentleigh Library Melway 77 E1